 Life is full of change, and you want to keep donors for decades.
 Realizing that change and working with them through it will help you gain the respect of your donor and ensure a long relationship.

 Ideally, these events can become a tradition and a great way to stay in touch and listen to your donors more.
-But they can’t be the only touch points.
+But they can’t be the only touchpoints.